ksiggins/homelab-playbook/README.md

 # homelab-playbook

 ## Requirements
-Install the ansible galaxy collections and roles that the playbooks use beforehand
+Install the ansible galaxy collections and roles that the playbooks use beforehand (remove .ansible to reinstall with updated versions or clear out unused versions)
 ```
+rm -rf .ansible
-ansible-galaxy install --force -r requirements.yml
+ansible-galaxy install -r requirements.yml
 ```

 ## Ansible Vault